-Once you have registered with Accessibility Services, Notification of Accommodation letters will be produced for each of your instructors based on your course registration each semester.
+Once you have registered with Accessibility Services, Notification of Accommodation letters will be produced for your instructors based on your course registration.

-Letters are available the first week of each semester and do not apply retroactively.
+Letters are available in the first week of each semester.
 If you add a course following the registration period, please email firstname.lastname@example.org to have that course instructor included.

-The best way to implement your accommodation is to meet instructors early in the semester to provide Notification of Accommodation letters.
+The best way to implement accommodation is to meet with instructors during their office hours early in the semester to provide Notification of Accommodation letters.
 This way you can directly and privately discuss how your accommodation needs can be met.

-Students with a temporary disability, or who would like to discuss changes to their accommodations, should schedule an appointment with their Accessibility Services Advisor.
+Students registered for temporary accommodation, or who would like to discuss changes to their accommodations, should schedule an appointment with their Accessibility Services Faculty Advisor.

-Your personal information is confidential.
+Your personal information is confidential and can only be used for the purpose for which it was collected.
 Its collection, protection, retention and disclosure is governed by the BC Freedom of Information and Protection of Privacy Act (FIPPA).
-Your information can only be used for the purpose for which it was collected, and is to be protected, retained, and disclosed as authorized under the FIPPA.

 Contact us at 604 983 7526 or email@example.com